LLNL/radiuss-shared-ci/docs/sphinx/user_guide/use_spack.rst

 * `modules.yaml` for modules creation by Spack.
 * One `compilers.yaml` and `packages.yaml` per system type, describing the installed toolchain on each machine.
+* a `packages` directory containing some Spack packages tuned for our needs.

 Depending on the machine/system, we may or may not provide a spack configuration allowing you to use it right away.
 Please refer to